 If your home has certain rooms that get warmer than others, partially close the vent registers in the cooler rooms, but do not close them all the way as this can interfere with the static air pressure of your system, causing it to be less efficient.

 Make sure that all interior doors in your home have at least a 3/4” gap between the bottom of the door and the floor when the doors are closed.
 This gap allows your air conditioning system’s air return duct to draw warm air from closed rooms and helps to keep your entire home more comfortable.

 Never turn your air conditioning system off when leaving your home for extended periods of time.
 Instead, raise the thermostat by five to ten degrees while you’re away and lower it when you return.
 The amount of energy used will be less than would be used to make your home comfortable after going completely without air conditioning for an extended period of time.

 If your air conditioning system is leaking Freon, you should never have to add it.
 If continually having to add Freon to your system, contact a heating and air conditioning repair company and have your system professionally inspected and repaired.
 If left unattended, a Freon leak can cause serious damage to your air conditioning system, not to mention the environmental hazard it presents.

-If you turn you’re A/C system off, wait at least three to five minutes before turning it back on.
-Not waiting can cause the compressor to short-cycle, which can result in blown fuses, tripped breakers and even serious damage to the compressor itself.
+If you turn your A/C system off, wait at least three to five minutes before turning it back on.
+Not waiting can cause the compressor to short-cycle, which can result in blown fuses, tripped breakers, and even serious damage to the compressor itself.
 Most programmable thermostats are equipped with a built-in time delay to prevent these problems from occurring.